-Susanna Knittel, a filmmaker, somatic educator, writer and mentor came of age in the Jungian community in Zurich, Switzerland.
+Susanna Knittel, is a somatic educator, visual storyteller, activist and writer who came of age in the Jungian community in Zurich, Switzerland.
 After receiving her degree in child psychology and work at the Jung Clinic, she left her homeland to explore the new frontier: America.
 She settled in San Francisco and became a photojournalist for Swiss Magazines.
 At Videowest, she made the first short documentary on The Bohemian Grove; it aired on PBS.
 Robert Frank invited her to be a part of the making of This Song for Jack, filmed during the 30th anniversary of the publication of Jack Kerouac’s On the road.
 Her film Legacy premiered at the San Francisco film festival.

 In Los Angeles, Knittel turned her attention to parents and children, seeking to emulate the relational qualities she had seen while working in Africa as a student.
 She designed, manufactured, patented and licensed Kocoona, a multi use carrier that allowed freedom for both parent and child and easily and ergonomically integrated work and play.

 As an educator concerned with the inner life of children, Knittel introduced the practice of Council in public and private schools.
 Council teaches and supports attentive listening and authentic expression and now benefits thousands of children in Los Angeles schools and throughout the United States, Europe and Africa.
 For the International Peacemakers she brought the practice to Italy, Poland, Israel and other European countries and established the European Center for Council Training.